Donkey Kong Country: Reception

 Donkey Kong Country received critical acclaim and was lauded as a paradigm shift that set new standards for video games.
+It received perfect scores from several outlets.
 Diehard GameFan and Total! said it changed expectations for 16-bit and platform games, and Entertainment Weekly wrote it "is to most 16-bit games what most 16-bit games are to their Atari forebears.
 Once you've played it, everything else before it seems like a peewee".
 Electronic Gaming Monthly (EGM) called Donkey Kong Country "one of the few games that is actually as good as the hype", and Total! declared it the best game of 1994.
 GameFan said that Donkey Kong Country set a new quality standard that many developers would attempt to imitate.

 The visuals were considered the best aspect.
 Reviewers considered them a major technological achievement, their detail unprecedented for a 16-bit game.
 EGM said that the graphical quality prompted questions about the purpose of 32- and 64-bit hardware.
 Total! said the character animations surpassed those of a Disney film and applauded the parallax scrolling.
 Several critics said the graphics were the best on available hardware, with Entertainment Weekly writing that they were comparable to matte paintings.
 The soundtrack and audio were also lauded.
 Total! said the music built atmosphere, Top Secret wrote the "captivating" soundtrack asserted itself as a masterpiece in its own right, and EGM and Entertainment Weekly said the audio quality was unprecedented for the SNES and on par with a CD's.